Alphabetical List of Interviews and Feature Articles

 There’s nothing about me that’s masculine.
 Every aspect of me, at the cellular level, is female.
 I was born female; I live female.
 Butch women like me embody the full spectrum of womanhood.

-Collage of Shewolf, Corky Culver, Nett Hart and Cedar Heartwood each shown working hard on the land
+Shewolf, Corky Culver, Nett Hart and Cedar Heartwood work with shovels and on tractor

 Finding Women’s Lands and Lesbian Communities